ts-stack/chain-error/README.md

 # chain-error: rich JavaScript errors

 This is a fork of [VError](https://github.com/joyent/node-verror).
-The module provides several classes in support of Joyent's [Best Practices for
-Error Handling in Node.js](http://www.joyent.com/developers/node/design/errors).
-If you find any of the behavior here confusing or surprising, check out that document first.

-The error classes here support:
+The `ChainError` support:

 * chains of causes
 * properties to provide extra information about the error
 * creating your own subclasses that support all of these

-`ChainError`, for chaining errors while preserving each one's error message.
+`ChainError` chaining errors while preserving each one's error message.
 This is useful in servers and command-line utilities when you want to propagate an error up a call stack, but allow various levels to add their own context.
 See examples below.

-But if you need, you can hiding the lower-level messages from the top-level error.
+You can hiding the lower-level messages from the top-level error.
 This is useful for API endpoints where you don't want to expose internal error messages, but you still want to preserve the error chain for logging and debugging.